fred-r-perso/lwfsm/examples/stm32/lwfsm_demo/README.md

 This example project contains:
 - a STM32CubeMX project to configure the system (`lwfsm_demo.ioc`),
 - a STM32CubeIDE project to build the program (`.project`),
-- the applicative code illustrating how to use LWFSM is located in the `App` folder.
+- the applicative code illustrating how to use LwFSM is located in the `App` folder.

 ## How to use ?